Student Conduct Philosophy

 If as student has allegedly violated a UH policy, the following will occur:

-- A documentation does not always result in a conduct case.
+- A report does not always result in a conduct case.

 - Incidents can also be discovered through social media or the use of security cameras.
 Staff do not have to be present when a violation occurs to generate a case.

-2)Residents who are sent a call-in letter are required to meet with a Residence Conduct Coordinator or Coordinator for Student Conduct and Community Responsibility.
-It is the student’s responsibility to check their Wildcat email and respond to communication regarding the incident.
+2)Students who are sent a call-in letter are required to meet with a Residence Conduct Coordinator (RCC) or Coordinator for Student Conduct and Community Responsibility (SCCR).
+If they fail to meet, a hold will be placed on their account or the RCC/SCCR may rule in absentia.

 - The attempts may be made via letter, personal emails, phone calls, door knocks, delivering a hard copy letter, etc.